By Kaitlyn Ersek on Feb 17, 2022 9:45:00 AM

 Did you know that many of America’s Founding Fathers were also Founding Farmers?
 Whether it was George Washington’s work in soil health and composting, Benjamin Franklins’ advocacy of gypsum fertilizer and crop insurance, John Adams’ passion for composting and gardening, or Thomas Jefferson’s plow innovations, the Founding Farmers were passionate about helping American farmers prosper.

-In this blog, we explore the agricultural contributions by two of America’s best known Founding Farmers: George Washington and Benjamin Franklin.
+In this blog, we explore the agricultural contributions of two of America’s best-known Founding Farmers: George Washington and Benjamin Franklin.

 George Washington: The Father of American Soil Health Practices

 “I would rather be on my farm than be emperor of the world.” - George Washington, U.S. President, and Founding Father.

 Did you know, George Washington wasn’t just the father of the United States, he was also the father of American soil health practices?
 He devoted his free time to agricultural experiments that focused on enriching the soil of his farm.

 An avid farmer, those closest to Washington believed he was happiest when he was working his lands and conducting agricultural experiments.
 Originally a tobacco farmer, he eventually diversified his crops to include wheat, corn, and legumes.

 Washington’s speeches and essays strongly encouraged American farmers to incorporate practices that would enrich their soils, instead of wearing them out.
 He was a firm believer and experimenter in compost and crop rotation.
 Washington even went to lengths to explain composting practices and prove how composting could increase a farm’s productivity over time.

 According to the USDA, Washington “encouraged wealthier landowners to experiment with different practices on their land… reasoning that wealthy landowners could absorb the risk that comes with perfecting agricultural methods.”